2020PB/police-brutality/reports/Iowa.md

 Footage shows peaceful protestors chanting in the street.
 Around 1 minute, a tight group of police begins launching tear gas and pepper-spraying indiscriminately.
 Police advance as protestors flee.
 Footage shows numerous officers using shields and batons to strike a protestor lying on the street.
 In addition, an officer shoves the filmer, who is standing on the sidewalk.

-tags: tear-gas, pepper-spray, spray, protestor, beat, strike, shield, baton, shove
+tags: tear-gas, pepper-spray, spray, protester, beat, strike, shield, baton, shove

 id: ia-desmoines-11